Uncle-Fii/alx-low_level_programming/0x15-file_io/README.md

 100-elf_header.c displays the information contained in the ELF header at the start of an ELF file.

-holberton.h contains all function prototypes.
+main.h contains all function prototypes.